unfooled/Insta-tiktok-discord-name-checker-and-random-generator/README.md

 Requires an account token.
 It uses a built-in cooldown system to bypass blocks, so you do not need to use proxies for this part.

 ### TikTok & Auto-Claimer
 You do not need a token or cookies just to check if a name is free.
 For the Auto-Claimer, the script uses Chrome and your session cookies from the Cookie Editor extension to emulate a real user.
 Note: If a name shows as available but won't claim, it is probably a deleted account.
 You have to wait out the 30-day lock period before it can be claimed.

 ### Discord
-Supports the new username system.
-Discord rate-limits heavily after 3-4 searches, so proxies are recommended for this.
-There is a no-proxy mode included, but it is very slow.
+Supports the new pomelo username system (no discriminator).
+The checker uses a GUI with the following features:

+- Multi-token support with automatic rotation.
+Paste up to as many tokens as you want, one per line.
+When a token hits a rate limit the script instantly switches to the next free one and wraps back to the first when all have been cycled through.
+- Tokens can also be loaded from a `tokens.txt` file placed next to the script.
+- If no token is provided it falls back to the unauthenticated endpoint automatically.
+- Random username generator built into the GUI with multiple patterns (letters only, alphanumeric, OG 4-char style with punctuation, CamelCase, and more), prefix/suffix support, and configurable count and length.
+- Load usernames from `usernames.txt` or paste them directly into the input box.
+- Available usernames are saved automatically to `available_usernames.txt`.
+- Proxy support with rotation.
+- Debug mode to inspect raw API responses.

+Rate limiting: the script uses a randomized delay of 2.5s +/- 30% between requests and minimal headers matching what the API expects.
+With this setup you can run through large lists without hitting rate limits under normal conditions.

 ### Roblox
 Includes auto-account creation using logic from qing762/roblox-auto-signup.
 It checks availability and sends hits to your webhook.